 We provide employment advice on employment agreements, personal grievances, unfair dismissal's, sexual harassment, bullying, stress at work, restructuring, redundancy, trial periods and disciplinary meetings.

-Ask yourself, do you need legal advice on employment law NZ?
-What is an employment problem?
+Ask yourself, do you need legal advice on employment law in NZ?
+What is an unfair dismissal?

 We can fix your employment problem or give employment law advice on the below.